hmanko/hDPC_autofocus/README.md

 # hDPC_autofocus

+User manual and files required for environment will be uploaded soon...

 This is repository containing the code, GUI and other required files for autofocusing procedure described in article "Nanoscale drift-correction in high-resolution optical microscopy for non-transparent biological tissues using back-illumination label-free imaging" which was submitted for publication.

 The folder LEDcontrol contains the last version of the code used to controll the acquistions performed as a part of the project.